 Here’s what I suggest to limit dummy dependency and avoid the nightly ‘dummy runs’.
-Use it for sleep times only, including nap time.
+Use a Sleepytot try for sleep times only, including nap time.
 If it’s used for comfort during the day, take it away once your baby is comforted.

 Once your baby is asleep, try taking the dummy out so she isn’t sleeping with it in her mouth all night long.
 In her book, ‘The No Cry Sleep Solution’, Elizabeth Pantley suggests pulling the dummy out just before your baby falls asleep.
 I know many parents who’ve found this technique works brilliantly.